fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/10 - Slide.md

 ## Glycolytic Pathways

-- Pathways to catabolize glucose to pyvu
+- Pathways to catabolize glucose to